 Personalization is firmly embedded within our daily technological lives.
 Facebook tells you who to be friends with based on who are you already friends with.
 Netflix tells you what you want to watch based on what you’ve already watched and what people who have also watched that also watched.
 Amazon tells you what to buy based on what you are thinking about buying and … You get my point.

 Personalization can be great.
 No argument there.
-However, personalization is just one part of helping people make meaningful decisions through technology.
+However, some of the more well-known approaches to personalization have clear limits, especially when you think about how they could be applied in the workplace.
 Netflix’s recommendation engine, for example, can only go so far.
 It knows what I’ve watched and how I’ve reacted within the system, but it doesn’t know much else about me RIGHT NOW.
 Therefore, the experience cannot adapt to match my true, immediate needs and preferences.
-Netflix recommendations would be much more powerful if the system knew how my day was going and could tailor my options accordingly.
-Personalization gets you started, but its the ability to adapt that can make a real difference in our desire to meet a user’s timely, individual needs.
+Netflix would be much more powerful if the system knew how my day was going and could tailor my options accordingly.
+Recommendation gets you started, but its the ability to adapt that can make a real difference in our desire to meet a user’s timely, individual needs.

-Applied to the workplace, the ability to adapt to an individual user has tremendous potential for strengthening the value of learning experiences – formal and informal.
+The ability to adapt to an individual employee has tremendous potential for strengthening the value of learning and support experiences.
 Rather than complete a course simply because everyone is expected to do so, what if an employee was only required to engage when the opportunity aligned to their specific knowledge and skill gaps – whenever they may appear?
-We would spend less money on training.
+We would spend less money on training – development AND delivery.
 We could finally stop sacrificing individual needs to achieve scale.
 We would need less motivational gimmicks due to the clear value proposition to the employee.
 And we would more clearly respect and leverage the time and capabilities of our people.

 Before we go any further, I want to reinforce the value of user choice.
 Imagine a world in which Netflix only allowed you to watch what it felt was the right content for you.
 I’d be stuck watching reruns of The Office and Parks and Recreation for the rest of my life.
 No one wants that, and the same idea applies to workplace learning.
 The ability to adapt should help L&D provide the most valuable content and experiences to the employee in order to maximize their time and effort.
 However, when the employee wants to go beyond their profile and explore new topics and interests, our strategies must be built to accommodate.
 So no, adaptive learning is not the performance version of Big Brother.
 It’s more akin to a virtual assistant who’s always looking out for you based on your needs and preferences, not just those of the organization.

-How do we get beyond personalization to truly adaptive learning as a foundational component of our L&D strategy?
+How do we get beyond recommendation to truly personalize our support strategy?
 Here are 4 essential dimensions to consider when applying adaptive learning principles within your organization.

 Adaptive learning is a data-driven concept.
-To provide a right-fit learning experience, I have to know as much about you as possible and make informed recommendations based on the data.
+To provide a right-fit learning experience, I have to know as much about you as possible and make informed adjustments based on the data.
 The more inputs, the better!
-This was the focus of my recent morning buzz session on adaptive learning during DevLearn 2016 (pictured).

 As we already explored with Netflix, consumption data is just part of the adaptive learning formula.
 To identify the right content for the right person at the right time, an adaptive strategy must consider multiple data sources, including: